piraeusdatastore/piraeus-operator/README.md

     helm install piraeus-op ./charts/piraeus
     ```

+  A full list of all available options to pass to helm can be found [here](./doc/helm-values.adoc).

 ### LINSTOR etcd `hostPath` persistence

 You can use the included Helm templates to create `hostPath` persistent volumes.